donkarlo/nd_semiotic_project/README.md

+# Goal

-This goal of this project is to support whatever related to semiotics and the most important branch  of semiotics is natural language.
-It tries to provide facade (a shared) to use different language models, embeddings and vector databases.
+The goal of this project is to support everything related to semiotics, with natural language as its most important branch.
+It provides a façade (a shared interface) for using different language models, embeddings, and vector databases.

-It has a priotrization over the hiererachy of the corpora in the file system
+It prioritizes the hierarchy of corpora in the file system.

-For files such as yaml, json etc it considers and priotrize the data entry hierarchies in these files
+For files such as YAML, JSON, etc., it considers and prioritizes the data entry hierarchies within these files.

-## Conversion
+## Language Conversion

-It devlops a conversion tools between different languages such as translating from yaml to LaTex files
+It develops conversion tools between different languages and formats, such as translating from YAML to LaTeX files.

-## Compiling
+# Compiling

-it compiles the hierarchy of files in a directory to a single source conrpus.
-For example it can gather all the files in a Tex file and create a single .tex file ready for compilation.
+It compiles the hierarchy of files in a directory into a single source corpus.
+For example, it can gather all the files into a single `.tex` file ready for compilation.